aaronma37/Deathlog/README.md

 A WoW Era Hardcore addon which provides a ui for exploring the deathlog and death statistics.

+## Work-in-Progress
+* Widgets haven't been created yet.
+* Not yet hooked up to deathlog chat channel.
+Until then, this imports the Hardcore addon deathlog data.

 ## Compatibility

 This addon is completely safe to run alongside the `Hardcore` addon.
 Alternatively, this addon can be run without the Hardcore addon running, however, it does not provide verification for the solo self-found challenge.